 The Business Scholars Program is Hanover College's business curriculum, but it differs from a traditional business major in two important ways.
-First, Scholars are required to complete Hanover College's liberal arts degree requirements to ensure they have the strong writing and verbal communication skills and the well-rounded education best developed in such a program of study.
+First, Scholars are required to complete Hanover College's Core Curriculum Requirements (CCRs) and Areas of Competency and Engagement (ACEs) to ensure they have the strong writing and verbal communication skills and the well-rounded education best developed in such a program of study.
 Each Business Scholar also completes the course requirements necessary for her/his chosen major.
 Secondly, on the assumption that business serves a very practical purpose, the Business Scholars Program has more "hands-on" skill building elements and fewer course requirements than the typical business major.
 Classroom activities are augmented by a number or guest lecturers who are successful and entrepreneurial leaders in the corporate, non-profit and governmental sectors of the economy.
-Scholars must complete a paid, project-based internship and a student-led team-consulting project involving one of our local business etiquette, resume writing and interviewing techniques and skills.
+Scholars must complete a paid, project-based internship and a student-led team-consulting project involving one of our local businesses.
+Business Scholars also participate in a number of skill-building workshops such as business etiquette, resume writing and interviewing techniques and skills.
 Numerous networking events are also an important part of the Business Scholars Program.